MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-CsTeamsShiftsConnectionInstance.md

 ```

 ### -DesignatedActorId
-The designated actor id that App acts as for Shifts Graph Api calls.
+The designated actor ID that App acts as for Shifts Graph API calls.

 ```yaml
 Type: String